2026 Arkfeld eDiscovery Conference

 Tom Morrissey

-Tom Morrissey is Senior Director of Legal Operations & eDiscovery at Purdue Pharma LP, responsible for developing and implementing technology in support of the Office of the General Counsel, Compliance, and Corporate Security.
+Tom Morrissey is the Senior Director of Legal Operations & eDiscovery at Purdue Pharma LP, responsible for developing and implementing technology in support of the Office of the General Counsel, Compliance, and Corporate Security.

 Event Details